x86txt/portfolio/proposals/cyware/README.md

 We would offer two deployment methods, one via a container and another via an OVA, which would consist of an off-the-shelf Linux distro with a container runtime, running the same containers that we build and offer for stand-alone deployment.

 Inside the OVA we could package the PLG stack for monitoring and observability and include documentation in our knowledgebase for any stand-alone container consumers who might want to benefit from it as well.

 We would explore including a simple control panel based on a modified Admin Panel project, which would allow OVA customers to perform basic administrative functions for the deployed VM.
 If a customer deploys the OVA we could incorporate automated remediations for known-issues via PLG Actions (via simple bash scripts or Ansible), making sure to highlight those new automated remediations in our release notes.

 The build of the container and OVA would be integrated into our existing CI/CD pipelines and would include robust automated testing for both compilation, deployment, and application runtime.
+We would incorporate vulnerability and dependency scanning checks to make sure we're shipping secure and up-to-date versions of all components, and offer the ability for clients to exert minimal control over the environment to address compliance needs.
+We would include an audit reporting tool like OpenSCAP and some sort of state configuration solution inside the OVA so customers can perform self-service auditing and report generation from the environment.

 The push to our CDN and container repositories would likewise integrated into our existing pipelines, both needing sign-off from any necessary stakeholders before any release.
 This would ensure that any release of the container or new download of the OVA would coincide with a release of our SaaS platform, helping to eliminate fragmentation and the burden of having to support multiple versions of the product.

-We would develop a comprehensive public knowledgebase that we could create concurrently as we build out the necessary testing infrastructure.
-This documentation would be kept updated and revised as new information comes in - either via as we run our SaaS platform, or as clients reach out for support.
+Finally, we would develop a comprehensive public knowledgebase that we create concurrently as we build out the two solutions and necessary testing and support infrastructure.
+This documentation would be kept updated and revised as new information comes in - either as we run our SaaS platform (aka "dog fooding"), or as clients reach out for support.

 ***
 ### :wave: My Thoughts<a id='closethoughts'></a>

 I hope this proposal not only feels complete, well-thought out, and forward thinking, but shows my thought process when approached to solve a business problem.
-I am a firm believer that robust documentation which is clear, concise, and visually pleasing *will be read and used* by end-users.
-Two examples of this are included below - I was approached by the Business Development Team at Prometheus, asking for something they could present to a non-technical audience that would clearly convey our infrastructure and security posture, but be something non-techies would actually want to *read.*
+I am a firm believer that robust documentation which is clear, concise, and visually pleasing *will be read and used* by end-users and two examples of this are included below.
+For context, I was approached by the Business Development Team at Prometheus, asking for something they could present to a non-technical audience that would clearly convey our infrastructure and security posture, but be something non-techies would actually want to *read.*

 <a href="./assets/Prometheus%20Infrastructure%20Overview.pdf"><img src="./assets/adobe.svg">Example 1: Infrastructure Overview</a>

 <a href="./assets/Prometheus Security Overview.pdf"><img src="./assets/adobe.svg">Example 2: Security Overview</a>

-I'd like to close by saying that throughout both conversations with Jordan and Brandon I have become excited to be a part of Cyware.
-I feel that as a hands-on leader who has led several successful teams and always been reviewed extremely highly by my team, I bring a lot of value and experience, and I can help be a part of the broader organization and help take Cyware to the next-level.
+I'd like to close by saying I have become excited to be a part of Cyware.
+I feel that as a humble, hands-on leader who has led several successful teams and always been reviewed extremely highly by my team, I bring a lot of value and experience, and I can help be a part of the broader organization and take Cyware to the next-level.

+I have close to two decades of infrastructure, cloud, DevOps, SRE, and Security experience, as well as an infectious enthusiasm for what I do.
+I take immense pride in my work and set correspondingly high-standards for myself and my team, but also understand work/life balance and take care to avoid burnout, both of myself and my team.
+I possess a 'lead from the front, down-in-the-trenches with my team' leadership style, am skilled at conflict resolution, communicate well with tchnical and non-technical colleagues, and have a strong sense of emotional intelligence.
+I believe in fostering a strong and collaborative culture, which it is very evident Cyware already has!

 Finally, if you haven't seen how others feel about my technical skills or leadership ability, I would encourage you to check-out my [LinkedIn Recommendations](https://www.linkedin.com/in/mevanssecurity/).
 I'm happy to provide personal and professional references to you as well!

+Thank you for the opportunity and I hope we speak soon!

 [<< Return](./README.md#closing)